These new sneakers are fully compostable, including the soles

 The soles on a new pair of sneakers from a startup called Blueview look like they’re made from ordinary polyurethane foam.
 But the material, which took more than six years to develop, is partly algae-based, unlike the typical foam made from fossil fuels.
 The shoe’s upper uses what the company says is the first 3D-knit sneaker material made only from plants.
 And when the sneakers wear out, they’ve been proven to fully biodegrade in a backyard compost bin, or even in the ocean.

-Blueview CEO Stephen Mayfield, a molecular biology professor at the University of San Diego, originally researched turning algae into fuel, but later changed course.
+Blueview CEO Stephen Mayfield, a molecular biology professor at the University of California San Diego, originally researched turning algae into fuel, but later changed course.
 “It just occurred to me we were never going to make biofuels out of algae because it’s the lowest value for the product,” he says.
 “Fuel is always the cheapest commodity.
 And I’m just like, why are we spending all of this time making these wonderful oils from algae and then burning them in a car?”

 In the same way that oil from algae can be used to replace petroleum in fuel, it can also replace fossil fuels used to make synthetic materials.
 That has multiple advantages, beginning with the fact that fossil fuel production is a major source of climate emissions, while algae sucks up carbon dioxide from the atmosphere as it grows.
 Mayfield, a surfer, started by demonstrating that it was possible to make a surfboard from algae-based foam.
 Then he connected with Tom Cooke, a footwear executive, and they decided to partner to launch a new shoe brand that would use the material in soles.